leopard888/yt-dlp-mp4decrypt/README.md

 - `_license_url` (URL to license server)
 - `_license_callback` (function which takes the `challenge` data and returns the license server response)

-Use `_license_callback` when communication with the license server needs customisation (e.g. server request needs to be base64-encoded).
+Use `_license_callback` when communication with the license server needs customisation (e.g. server request needs special headers).

 ### Example